rstudio/visual-markdown-editing/docs/using.md

 ## Equations

-LaTeX equestions are authored using standard Pandoc markdown syntax (the editor will automatically recognize the syntax and highlight the equations as math).
+LaTeX equations are authored using standard Pandoc markdown syntax (the editor will automatically recognize the syntax and highlight the equations as math).
 For example, here's some inline and display math:

 <img src="images/visual-editing-math.png" width="700"/>